maliMirkec/personal-website/site/articles/how-i-built-my-first-progressive-web-app-pwa.md

 After the deployment, I run the audit for the site and now I have it looks like this:

-> {cldnry pwa-after_au0ip8.png "Lighthouse score for Progressive Web App after optimisation." %}
+{% cldnry "pwa-after_au0ip8" "Lighthouse score for Progressive Web App after optimisation." %}

 I think fireworks deserve another appearance. 💯